 And it was awesome.
-Once emotions wore out.
+Once emotions wore out, that is.

 The thing is that adopting ritual dissent in personal context is, well, very personal.
 I was asking to be criticized.
 In fact, not-critical feedback was forbidden.
 No matter how much I learn from critical feedback it was nothing pleasant.